yeetoverflow/autodisgaeaRPG/README.md

        * If clicking resize does not work, your resolution is not the target resolution.
 Follow the instruction above (Set desktop resolution settings).
 Additionally, you can attempt to set a higher resolution for your desktop if available.
     * If verify says good on both metrics, you passed
     * Note: If you are using multiple monitors, only the main monitor resolution counts so depending on your setup you might need to change your main monitor
-    * Noet: If you are using a 4k monitor and nox emulator, the top and side bars are larger.
+    * Note: If you are using a 4k monitor and nox emulator, the top and side bars are larger.
 You will need to open nox instance while you are at a lower resolution.
 After starting you can change your resolution back.
 * Patterns test
     * Go to stronghold in emulator instance
     * Go to Patterns tab in autoDisgaeaRPG